JMaiGC/alpaca-7b-truss/README.md

-## Alpaca-7B Truss
+# Alpaca-7B Truss

-This is a [Truss](https://truss.baseten.co/) for Alpaca-7B, a fine-tuned variant of Llama-7B.
-Llama is a family of language models released by Meta.
+This is a [Truss](https://truss.baseten.co/) for Alpaca-7B, a fine-tuned variant of LLaMA-7B.
+LLaMA is a family of language models released by Meta.
 This README will walk you through how to deploy this Truss on Baseten to get your own instance of Alpaca-7B.

 ## Truss